Curriculum & Advising

 - Sample Curriculum Plan

-- Students taking courses in different semesters than outlined in the Sample Plan should consult the flowchart to ensure prerequisites are met: 2020-2021 UNC Flowchart for Biomedical Engineering.
+- Students taking courses in different semesters than outlined in the Sample Plan should consult the Four-Year Flowchart_UNC to ensure prerequisites are met.

-- Specialization electives can be planned using the Specialization Elective Flowchart.
+- Specialization electives can be planned using the Specialty Electives.

 - Sample Curriculum Plan

-- Students taking courses in different semesters than outlined in the Sample Plan should consult the flowchart to ensure prerequisites are met: 2020-2021 NC State Flow Chart for Biomedical Engineering.
+- Students taking courses in different semesters than outlined in the Sample Plan should consult the Four-Year Flowchart_NCSU to ensure prerequisites are met.

-- Specialization electives can be planned using the Specialization Elective Flowchart.
+- Specialization electives can be planned using the Specialty Electives.

 STEM Electives (Advised Engineering electives)

-Please click here to download the latest class list.
+Please click this link to download the latest class list.

 - Please note that this list does not include BME Gateway Electives or Specialization Electives, but any of those courses will meet the STEM (advised engineering elective) requirement.